 Ultimately, any changes which improve the quality and depth of disclosure by listed companies are positive for all stakeholders.
 Directors considering board positions can review and take some comfort in circumstances where a company’s prevailing corporate governance structure measures favourably against recommendations.

 A link to the relevant consultation papers, ASX roadshow presentation and submissions can be found here: https://www.asx.com.au/regulation/corporate-governance-council/review-and-submissions.htm

 KBI is a boutique insurance brokerage with a focus on Directors’ & Officers’ insurance.
 Our team has placed Directors’ and Officers’ Liability Insurance for over 300 public companies in Australia, Asia, North America and Europe including the ASX, TSX/TSX-V, SGX, Nasdaq, NYSE and LSE/AIM.
 Our team consists of senior brokers, lawyers and past ASX listing advisors.
 We add value to the process by helping our clients make an informed decision during the purchasing and claims process.
 We also continue to provide updates to our clients, so they are properly informed on the ever-changing landscape of Directors & Officers insurance.

-For more information visit our webpage below
+For more information about Directors and Officers Insurance, visit our webpage below